 Porcari is nestled in the heart of the Lucca area, on the banks of the ancient lake of Sesto, once an important crossroads between the via Francigena and the via Cassia.
-On his journey back to Canterbury from Rome, Sigerico marked roughly twenty-five stops along this ancient road.
 Written records of the Castrum Porcari date back to 780, cited by a Lombard group that settled here after leaving Calci.

 Today, it's the paper eco-district, one of the Italian high-quality products, and is an unmissable stop along the stretch of the Francigena that goes from Lucca to Altopascio.